t-lochhead/blog/src/pages/2021-03-06---longtail-seo/index.md

 <video src="./rr-demo.mp4" style="width:100%;box-shadow: 2px 2px 10px grey;" autoplay loop></video>

-With a large data set of content that people search for on places like YouTube and Google, I discovered RecoRank was a good fit for building thousands of static pages that all individually targeted specific longtail keywords.
+With a large dataset of content that people search for on places like YouTube and Google, I discovered RecoRank was a good fit for building thousands of static pages that all individually targeted specific longtail keywords.

 ## Trial and Error

-If you look at RecoRank's [robot.txt](https://recorank.com/robots.txt), you can see a variety of experiments I have tried.
+If you look at RecoRank's [robots.txt](https://recorank.com/robots.txt), you can see a variety of experiments I have tried.
 Right now, the VS's keywords have paid off.
 The rest, not so much.

 Here is what a RecoRank VS page looks like: